Simple suspension bridge: History

+Industrial Revolution

 Development of wire cable suspension bridges dates to the temporary simple suspension bridge at Annonay built by Marc Seguin and his brothers in 1822.
 It spanned only 18 m.
 However, simple suspension bridge designs were made largely obsolete by the 19th century invention and patent of the suspended deck bridge by James Finley.
 A late 18th century English painting of a bridge in Srinagar, then part of the Garhwal Kingdom, anticipates the invention of the suspended deck bridge.
 This unusual bridge, built on a floodplain, had suspended deck ramps used to access a simple suspension bridge supported from towers.

 Materials

 This type of bridge is known as a rope bridge due to its historical construction from rope.
 Inca rope bridges still are formed from native materials, chiefly rope, in some areas of South America.
 These rope bridges must be renewed periodically owing to the limited lifetime of the materials, and rope components are made by families as contributions to a community endeavor.

 Simple suspension bridges, for use by pedestrians and livestock, are still constructed, based on the ancient Inca rope bridge but using wire rope and sometimes steel or aluminium grid decking, rather than wood.